tawhidib/react-productivity-app/README.md

 live netlify link: https://chic-elf-ec658f.netlify.app/

-## what is used for this
+## App Description

 This is very basic react application.

-Mainly this product is used useState hook, and I want to show my design and Bootstrap knowledge.
+Mainly in this project, I want to show my basic knowledge about ReactJS and desiging a website.

 It's not my best and I can do more things with react and as well as with user interface.

-In this project I also used React-Tostify and UUID.
+## What things used in this application

+1. Basic React
+2. React Components and Props drilling
+3. React Hook - {useState}
+4. React Tostify
+5. React UUID
+6. Bootstrap
+7. Responsive Design